Providing accommodation, rebuilding lives

 AMAT UK works very closely with other key agencies, services and organisations in the local community and pride ourselves in excellent partnership working in the community and through our community space, The Hive.

-411 HUB provides multiagency support services, job searching, training and resettlement courses, alongside social activities and clubs not only for AMAT residents, but for anyone within the local community who is either homeless, vulnerable or in need of the specialist support 411 HUB can provide.
-The HUB aims to build a community of social support to benefit homeless people in the wider Medway area.
+The Hive provides multiagency support services, job searching, training and resettlement courses, alongside social activities and clubs not only for AMAT Residents, but for anyone within the local community who is either homeless, vulnerable or in need of the specialist support The Hive can provide.
+The Hive aims to build a community of social support to benefit homeless people in the wider Medway area.